Group Short Term Disability

 - War, declared or undeclared, or any act of war

-Other terms and conditions on your STD plan may dictate that you must work for your employer for a certain amount of time before you are eligible to receive coverage, and that you must work full-time.
+Other terms and conditions on your STD plan may dictate that you must work for your employer for a certain amount of time before you are eligible to receive coverage and that you must work full-time.
 These details will vary from plan to plan.

 You should file a claim as soon as it’s clear (to you or a doctor) that your disability will interfere with your ability to perform job duties and attend work.
-With STD coverage, you must get past the waiting period, or elimination period, before you are eligible to being receiving payments.
+With STD coverage, you must get past the waiting period, or elimination period, before you are eligible to be receiving payments.
 An elimination period is generally (but not always) a matter of days that an employee is disabled before benefits are paid out.
 The specifics on how long you might have to wait are based on the policy and disability you have.

-Your employer might have other policies in place that require you to use up your sick days or PTO before being eligible to collect short term disability payments.
+Your employer might have other policies in place that require you to use up your sick days or PTO before being eligible to collect short-term disability payments.
 It’s best to become familiar with all benefit policies and plan terms and conditions.

-Who pays for short term disability?
+Who pays for short-term disability?

 This depends on the plan your employer uses.
 Your employer will determine many of the characteristics of the STD plan, including the portion of the cost they will cover.
-Who pays for coverage (your employer or you) is the main difference between short term disability coverage and workers’ compensation coverage.
+Who pays for coverage (your employer or you) is the main difference between short-term disability coverage and workers’ compensation coverage.
 Employers are required by state law to have workers’ compensation insurance when they hire their first employee.
 It protects employees and employers in the event of an injury on the job.